ku-fpg/mandelbrot-examples/traditional/mandelbrot-examples-transformation.md

 transformation.
 The other parts are transformations that are specific to the data types involved.

+For the time being at least, this assumes a tail recursive function of one argument (I believe that, in theory, we could have an earlier transformation ensure that this is the case using a CPS transform or something along those lines).

 ## Part 1 (*)

 First, we use HERMIT's builtin `fix` introduction transformation: